 Vaginal dilators, also known as pelvic trainers, can help you learn how to control, and relax, your pelvic floor muscles.
 They can help you retrain your body to feel ok with stimulus, and warm you up to sex or other activities if you’re feeling apprehensive or need to prepare your tissues and muscles.

-Soul Source dilators <link to shop> are specially made from resilient silicone rubber to have a comfortable, natural texture.
+Intimate Rose dilators are specially made from resilient silicone rubber to have a comfortable, natural texture.
 And they can be chilled to ease pain or warmed for extra comfort.
-They’re also thoughtfully and beautifully-made with a non-medical look, because Soul Source knows just how fed up you are of all things medical.
+They’re also thoughtfully and beautifully-made, designed by a pelvic health physical therapist.

 Using an intimate wearable that allows you to control the depth of penetration during sex can help you feel safe and relaxed.
-The Ohnut <link to Ohnut in shop> is designed to feel just like skin.
+The Ohnut is designed to feel just like skin.
 It’s so comfortable (like a gentle hug) you and your partner will barely notice it’s there.
 And it can help you and your partner explore the boundaries of your body in a way that allows you to connect and enjoy each other.

-We also have lubricants and moisturisers <link to lubricants in shop> to get things working again.
+We also have lubricants and moisturizers to get things working again.
 They’re natural, nourishing and made from the highest quality ingredients to help you feel good about taking care of your body after all it’s been through.

-Our TendHer reusable perineal cooling pads <link to perineal cooling pads in shop> are perfect for cooling or warming your sensitive and delicate areas.
+Our TendHer reusable perineal cooling pads are perfect for cooling or warming your sensitive and delicate areas.
 They’re great for before dilation therapy or internal trigger point massage and can relax and calm the area.
 They’re also excellent post intercourse if you have pain or you want to soothe the area if you tend to flare after intimate times with your partner.

 Comfortable, cooling and discreet.
 No-one will know you are wearing it— it can be our little secret.
 Bonus!
 You can also use TendHer pads warm to bring soothing comfort to your abdomen on crampy days.